 Finally, the sound technology on the set is top of its class.
 It features Hybrid ENC and Digital Signal Processing to ensure the highest audio quality.

 Although it is still a toss-up among pilots as to which offers superior sound quality – the Bose A20 or the DC One-X – with more pilots choosing the A20.
-The fact that the DC One-X can challenge the Bose A20 in this respect says a lot about this quality product.
+That the DC One-X can challenge the Bose A20 in this respect says a lot about this quality product.

 Number 2: Bose ProFlight Series 2